stevewhitehouse66/Woofers/docs/README.md

 A tiled list of Story previews, containing a brief excerpt.
 Ideal for Rescue News, fundraising efforts and disseminating general information in a story format.
 When clicked each tile will open the full version of the relevant story.
+Placeholder image is displayed when no other image is available.

 #### Dogs Page
 A list of Dog Profile previews, containing  brief information.
 When clicked each tile will open the full version of the relevant profile, including more detailed information for admin/staff users.
+Placeholder image is displayed when no other image is available.

 #### Contact Page
 Contains contact and address information as well as a Map, Call and Email buttons.